-Our fundamental belief is that Indigenous law is law and Indigenous law can and should be used on the ground today.
 We understand the process of articulating, revitalizing and applying Indigenous law to be collaborative and deliberative, and we are committed to deepening community-based capacity to engage in this process.
-To that end, RELAW provides co-learning opportunities and legal support to Indigenous nations using their own laws to address environmental issues affecting their territories.
+To that end, RELAW provides co-learning opportunities and legal support to Indigenous nations using their own laws to address environmental and other issues affecting their territories.
 RELAW is supportive of and supported by the Indigenous Law Research Unit (ILRU) at the University of Victoria.

 - Revitalizing St’át’imc Law for Land, Air and Water: Telling the RELAW Story